Keiji Tanaka: 2019–2020 season

 Tanaka began his season at the 2019 U.S. Classic, where he won the gold medal.

 Tanaka's first Grand Prix assignment was the 2019 Skate Canada International in Kelowna.
 Whilst traveling from a training session at the arena, Tanaka and fellow Japanese skater Marin Honda were in a car accident that led to both being briefly hospitalized.
 Tanaka was left with a sore knee.
 Tanaka was fifth in the short program after tripling a planned quad Salchow and managing only a double toe loop as part of his combination jump.
 He skated a new personal best in the free skate, despite two jump errors, and won the bronze medal.
 Tanaka was fifth at the Cup of China, his second Grand Prix.

 At the 2019–20 Japan Championships, Tanaka placed fourth in both programs to place fourth overall.
 He was nevertheless assigned to Japan's team for the 2020 World Championships over bronze medalist Yuma Kagiyama who was assigned to the World Junior and the Four Continents championships.
 The World Championships were subsequently cancelled as a result of the coronavirus pandemic.

 2020–2021 season

 Tanaka was assigned to compete at the 2020 NHK Trophy on the Grand Prix, as part of an all-Japanese men's field in light of the ongoing pandemic limiting international travel.
 He was fourth in the short program after multiple jump errors.
 He was fifth in the free skate, but remained in fourth place overall.
 He placed fourth at the 2020–21 Japan Championships.

+In the spring of 2021 Tanaka was cast as Narcissus' reflection (Narcissus himself was portrayed by Olympic bronze medalist Daisuke Takahashi) in the on-ice revue LUXE, which was a spin-off of the cross-genre Hyoen series, starring Daisuke Takahashi.